 Avgolemono actually refers to an egg-lemon mixture that's used in many other dishes in Greece to enhance their flavor with a bright lemon fragrance.

-You'll find many versions of this Greek lemon chicken soup (or kotosoupa avgolemono as it's called in Greek).
 Some of them are made with rice and others with orzo - I opted for the latter because it cooks quicker, and I like it best in this soup.

 I used uncooked chicken to make this soup from scratch, but you can also cut some corners and use leftover cooked chicken.